scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 frequency along the other, and brightness or color representing the strength of a frequency component at each time frame :cite:`spectro`.
 Not only can one see whether there is more or less energy at, for example, 2 Hz vs 10 Hz, but one can also see how energy levels vary over time :cite:`specPNSN`.
-Some of the convolutional neural network architectures for images can be applied to audios on top of the spectrograms.
-This is a different route of building audio models is developing spectrograms followed by image processing.
+Some of the convolutional neural network architectures for images can be applied to audio signals on top of the spectrograms.
+This is a different route of building audio models by developing spectrograms followed by image processing.
-Time-series, frequency-domain, and spectrograms (both time and frequency domains) can be retrieved using pyAudioProcessing and its integrations.
+Time-series, frequency-domain, and spectrogram (both time and frequency domains) visualizations can be retrieved using pyAudioProcessing and its integrations.
 See figures :ref:`S5Fig` and :ref:`S4Fig` as examples.